When I Was Your Man: Writing and production

-While working on the album, Bruno Mars said: "I'm never singing another ballad again," but that came from the gut – it's the most honest, real thing I've ever sung," he says.
+While working on the album, Bruno Mars said: "I'm never singing another ballad again," but that came from the gut – it's the most honest, real thing I've ever sung".
 "When there are no safe bets, that's when I feel my blood move."
 He also shared how important the lyrics to this song are for him when he posted a photograph of Unorthodox Jukebox's artwork via his Twitter account.
 "Soon you guys will hear a song I wrote called When I Was Your Man.
 I've never been this nervous.
-Can't explain it," he tweeted.
+Can't explain it".
 Philip Lawrence explained the inspiration of the song: "I think Bruno and I are both huge fans of older music, like Billy Joel and Elton John.
 We always loved those moments where you can sit at the piano and emote.
 Those intimate moments when an artist is so naked and vulnerable; you can't help but be drawn to it.
-That song came to be because we had been looking for one like it for a long time.
+We always wanted to find a stripped down song like that, which is how that song came to be.
 The subject matter was real life; Bruno had experienced that, so we tried to say it in the best and catchiest way we could."

 "When I Was Your Man" was written by Mars, Lawrence, Ari Levine and Andrew Wyatt, while production was handled by the former three production-team, the Smeezingtons.
 Mars played the piano, while the recording was done by Levine at Levcon Studios in Los Angeles, California.
 Charles Moniz was responsible for providing additional engineering to the recording.
 It was mixed at Larrabee Sound Studios in Hollywood by Manny Marroquin.
 It was mastered by David Kutch at The Mastering Place.